Admissions Checklist (7)

 This worksheet lists down 30 healthy reminders on how to be a great advisor to a club.
 Students could also benefit from reading this worksheet, as these tips can help someone be a better leader, a better facilitator, and a better person.

 After your club is chartered for the full year, you may have a shift in officers between semesters or otherwise.
 While you do not need to fill out another ICC Packet, you will have to to submit a club update form.
 Fill out only what has changed; if something has stayed the same, you do not need to include it!

 Position Descriptions (12)

-The Vice President for Internal Affairs is responsible for all operations and oversight of club and student organization activities at PCC.
+The Executive Vice President is responsible for all operations and oversight of club and student organization activities at PCC.
 He or she chairs the Inter-Club Council, which is made up of representatives from each active club and sets policy and rules for clubs to follow.
 The VP for Internal Affairs is also responsible for setting the club budget each semester.
 If the President is unable to execute their duties, the VP for Internal Affairs assumes the position.

 The Vice President for Academic Affairs is responsible for all things instructional on campus.
 The VP for Academic Affairs is the primary liaison between ASPCC and the college’s Vice President of Instruction (Dr. Jackie Jacobs), the Academic Senate which represents all faculty on campus, and the instructional deans.
 He or she also presides over the Academic Commission, which is responsible for carrying out tasks related to academic issues on behalf of students.